I always knew I wanted to go to University of Waterloo, despite my parents don’t really know much about it at the time.

 We are also in the student rental market in St Catharines.
 Giving this return and the low housing prices in St Catharines, many parents choose to buy a house for their kids who go to post secondary schools there than renting.

 More often than not, these kids are able to live rent free.
 At the end of the five years or so, the parents can sell the house at a profit.
-Look at this selling rental property guide on Roofstock if you’re in this position.

 Many investors wonder what the best ownership structure would be to minimize the amount of tax they would have to pay from these properties.